kek-art/Art-Attack/README.md

 # Art-Attack

-What are the effects of more formal artists in a community?
-Read on to find out.

 ![image](https://www.flintside.com/galleries/mural_collage.jpg)

+## Introduction
+What community drivers lead to more formal artists in the economy?

 # Executive Summary